Wlzzzz-del/Awesome_Quantum_Machine_Learning_and_Communication/README.md

 # Awesome_Quantum_Network
-A curated list of Quantum machine learning and Quantum communication publications.
+A curated list of Quantum Network publications.

-Last Update: 17 Oct 2025,
+Last Update: 30 Oct 2025,

 If your publications are not included here, please email to <melowlz@yeah.net.>